shaCode256/MyAnimeList-Data-Analysis/README.md

 # DATA SCIENCE ANALYSIS- 2020
 # MyAnimeList dataSet- CSV

-The project implements broadcasting and analysis, to forecast WILL THE ANIME BE SUCCESSFUL? by observing the relationships between the features of all the animes in the anime_filtered CSV dataSet.
+The project implements foreasting and analysis, to forecast WILL THE ANIME BE SUCCESSFUL? by observing the relationships between the features of all the animes in the anime_filtered CSV dataSet.

 #lots of cleaning the data!